rokj/stree-web/README.md

 }
 ```

-`object_key` is usually S3 object key .
+`object_key` is usually S3 object key.
 `download_key` is usually random unique key from which app endpoint can then "resolve" to object.
 `type`: is `""` or `"document"`. `"document"` is used only for an onlyoffice integration.
 `acl`: is `""` or `"none"` or `"readonly"` or `"readwrite"` or `"writeonly"`.